 - when you did so, you knew that the goods had been stolen or obtained by extortion.2

 Questions often arise under this statute on the meaning of:

 - stolen and extortion,

 - receive, and

 Property is stolen if it was obtained by:

 - any type of theft (such as larceny or embezzlement),

 - burglary, per Penal Code 459 PC, or

 Property is obtained by extortion, per Penal Code 518 PC, if:

-- the goods were obtained from another person with that person’s consent, and
+- you obtained the goods with a person’s consent, and

 - that person’s consent was obtained through the use of force or fear.4